shopsys/monorepo-tools/README.md

 For more info see the article [Basics About Package Architecture](./docs/introduction/basics-about-package-architecture.md) in our knowledge base.

 ![Shopsys Framework package architecture schema](./docs/img/package-architecture.png 'Shopsys Framework Package Architecture')
+*Note: The specific modules in this diagram are just examples.*

 ## Current State and a Roadmap